Chemnitz: History

-Beginnings
+Medieval beginnings

 The area was sparsely settled by Slavic tribes related to the modern Sorbs.
 The placename is first attested for the eponymous local river (1012/18: "Caminizi fluvium").
-In 1143, a Benedictine monastery at "Kameniz" was founded, around which a settlement grew.
-Around 1170, the town was granted the rights of a free imperial city by emperor Frederick I.
+In 1143, King Conrad III of Germany confirmed the rights previously granted by Emperor Lothar III to a Benedictine monastery, including land ownership within a two-mile radius and permission to hold a royal public market ("forum publicum").
+This document contains the first recorded mention of Chemnitz.
+Subsequently a settlement grew around the market.
+Around 1170, the town was granted the rights of a free imperial city by Emperor Frederick I.